heigvd-teaching-tools/online-test-platform/README.md

 At `/dev` directory, you can find a `docker-compose.yml` file that will start the database and Keycloak server.

-In this approach, your database and IPD will be running in docker while the next.js app will be running on your local machine.
+In this approach, your database and IDP will be running in docker while the next.js app will be running on your local machine.

 ```bash
 cd dev